 When choosing which university to attend, it can be easy to get distracted by the old guard: those institutions that have been around for centuries, and that dominate the upper echelons of the Times Higher Education World University Rankings.
 Names such as Oxford, Cambridge, Harvard and Princeton spring to mind.

-But there are many more institutions that also deserve your attention.
-THE’s 2018 Young University Rankings reveal the best universities under 50 years old, assessing them across teaching, research, international outlook and their work with industry.
+But many more institutions also deserve your attention.
+THE’s 2020 Young University Rankings reveal the best universities under 50 years old, assessing them across teaching, research, international outlook and their work with industry.
 In fact, the ranking was created using the same methodology as the THE World University Rankings, but the weightings were recalibrated to reflect the missions of younger universities.
 The full methodology can be found here, and you can explore the top 100 universities by scrolling down.

-As well as the overall ranking of the top 250 universities under 50, THE has produced three subset rankings: Millennials (universities established between 2000 and the present day), Generation Y (established between 1986 and 1999) and Generation X (established between 1968 and 1985) so you can explore your options if you are looking for a young, innovative place to go to college.
+As well as the overall ranking of the top 400+ universities under 50, THE has produced a subset ranking: millennials (universities established between 2000 and the present day).

 THE has also looked at the best institutions that were founded between 1945 and 1967 – known as a “Golden Age” for public higher education.
 Being more than 50 years old (although still very young for universities), these institutions fall outside the parameters of the Young University Rankings.
 However, they are well worth a look if you are interested in some of international higher education’s rising stars.

-Scroll down for the top 100 and a link to the full top 250
+Scroll down for the top 100 and a link to the full ranking

-1. Hong Kong University of Science and Technology, Hong Kong
+1. The Hong Kong University of Science and Technology, Hong Kong

-The Hong Kong University of Science and Technology climbs one place from number two in the 2017 ranking to take first place in the 2018 ranking.
+The Hong Kong University of Science and Technology retains the top position in the ranking from last year.
 The university also consistently ranks as one of the best universities in Hong Kong.